Seesaw-7/stuff/README.md

 All other containers are less wide and thus would need a higher water level in order to hold more water.
 The smaller one of first and last line doesn't support a higher water level and can thus be safely removed from further consideration.

+### 209 Minimum Size Subarray Sum

+A sliding window with a continuously shrinking size, effectively two pointers but both moving in the same direction

 ## Graphs

 ### 45 Jump Game II